-I first visited Thermae Sylla Spa Wellness Hotel with Travel Bloggers Greece in 2016.
+I first visited Thermae Sylla Spa & Wellness Hotel with Travel Bloggers Greece in winter of 2016.
 I loved the warm thermal waters and the effect it had on my skin so much that I came back several times after.
-Thermae Sylla Spa is a family-friendly Wellness hotel and therefore deserves a place on this blog in the section Family Spa & Wellness.
+This is my review of a unique hotel with a special past.

-The thermal town of Edipsos and Thermae Sylla Spa Wellness hotel are well known in Greece for its famous therapeutic waters.
-The Thermae Sylla Spa has a great history.
-The curative springs have been known for thousands of years (they are mentioned by the ancient Greek philosophers and Hippocrates) and it was Roman general Sylla who gave his name to the hotel.
+The thermal town of Edipsos and Thermae Sylla Spa & Wellness Hotel are well known in Greece for its famous therapeutic waters.
+Because of these waters, the town and Thermae Sylla Spa & Wellness Hotel have a unique history going back to Ancient Greece.
+The Edipsos curative springs have been known for thousands of years (they are mentioned by the ancient Greek philosophers and Hippocrates) and it was Roman general Sylla who gave his name to the hotel.
 He visited the springs and was cured of his arthritis.
 Later on, Thermal Tourism, developed by King Otto and his Bavarian, was the first kind of tourism to Greece.

 Thermae Sylla Spa has a large and impeccably clean indoor and an outdoor pool.
 They are connected with the warm thermal waters found 300 meters underneath.

 The outdoor pool is mixed with seawater.
 Around the indoor spa and on a second floor above it are all the facilities for esthetic and medical spa treatments.
 The outdoor pool can be used by children starting from infant age.
 In fact, a baby was in the outdoor pool during our winter weekend!
 Because of its temperature – 32-34 degrees C-, the outdoor pool is open all year.

 Note that the indoor pool prohibits children younger than 15, so peace and quiet are guaranteed there.